PennLINC/xcpEngine/docs/intro.rst

 ====================

 .. warning::
-    xcpEngine only support fmriprep outputs with `MNI152NLin2009cAsym`
+    xcpEngine only support fmriprep outputs with `MNI152NLin2009cAsym` template

 The XCP imaging pipeline (XCP system) is a free, open-source software package for processing of